yssl/QFEnter/README.md

 - `<Leader><Space>` Open a file under cursor in new horizontal split from previously focused window

 You can change the key mappings in your .vimrc.
-The default setting is :
+The default setting is,
 ```
 let g:qfenter_open = '<CR>'
 let g:qfenter_vopen = '<Leader><CR>'
 let g:qfenter_hopen = '<Leader><Space>'
 ```
+`